The Main Engine of the Conflict

 2006 Elections to Today

-Since the 2006 elections, much of the country has remained peaceful.
-However, the eastern provinces have continued to see ongoing cycles of violence and atrocities.
+Since the 2006 elections, the eastern provinces have continued to see ongoing cycles of violence and atrocities.
 In October, 2008, the city of Goma, long the undisturbed eye-of-the storm, was in danger of falling to Laurent Nkunda’s CNDP rebels.
 Nkunda had long been a source of major tension in the east, claiming to be protecting Congo’s persecuted Tutsi ethnic minority the Banyamulenge.
 Heavily supported by Rwanda, he was responsible for mass atrocities in eastern Congo.
 In the fall of 2008 he made a big push to take the North Kivu province which led to a joint military operation between Congo and Rwanda.
 Nkunda was arrested and has remained under house-arrest in Rwanda since that time.
 While there are still a number of rebel groups in eastern Congo, dealing with Nkunda’s CNDP has done much to reduce fighting and violence in the area.

 To learn more about the Democratic Republic of the Congo and the back-drop in which HEAL Africa’s work takes place, see the information below.

 - King Leopold’s Ghost: A Story of Greed, Terror, and Heroism in Colonial Africa

 - Dancing in the Glory of Monsters: The Collapse of the Congo and the Great War of Africa